Susan Feniger: Publishing, television, and film

 In collaboration with Milliken and others, Feniger has published five cookbooks: City Cuisine (1989), Mesa Mexicana (1994), Cantina: The Best of Casual Mexican Cooking (Casual Cuisines of the World) (1996), Cooking with Too Hot Tamales (1997) and Mexican Cooking for Dummies (1999/2002).

 Feniger is also a TV personality, starring with Milliken in 396 episodes of the popular Too Hot Tamales and Tamales World Tour on the Food Network in the 1990s.
 Prior to the shows on the Food Network, in 1993 Feniger and Milliken appeared with Julia Child in her PBS series Cooking with Master Chefs.
 Feniger has also appeared on Sabrina, the Teenage Witch and prepared with Milliken the food that was served in the 2001 movie, Tortilla Soup.

 Most recently, Feniger appeared on the second season of Top Chef Masters that aired in 2010.
 She was the last female chef in the competition, eliminated following a challenge to create a dish fit for the gods.
 Feniger's creation for Aphrodite was Kaya toast served with a soy-glazed egg and coconut jam.
 She raised $32,500 for The Scleroderma Research Foundation.
 "It's an honor to be on that show and have Schleroderma [sic] Research Foundation out there in the public eye," she said in an interview with SlashFood.
 "I've gotten so many email messages and Facebook messages from all over the country.
 So for me, I'm totally the winner in this."

 In 2011, ABC bought the rights to develop a sitcom based on the lives of Feniger and Milliken, but it never aired.

 In April 2013, she appeared as herself in the Bones episode "The Maiden in the Mushrooms".

 In October 2014, Feniger appeared as a contestant in the "Superstar Sabotage" tournament of Cutthroat Kitchen.
 She also appeared as a guest judge in Episode 15 of Hell's Kitchen (Season 19) which was aired in April 2021.

-Awards
+Awards and honors

+The Smithsonian's National Museum of American History houses small dishes from Feniger and Milliken's City Café in Los Angeles, California, their first restaurant that opened in 1981.
 In 2013, Feniger was awarded the Elizabeth Burns Lifetime Achievement Award by the California Restaurant Association.
 She was the co-recipient of the 2018 Julia Child Award from The Julia Child Foundation for Gastronomy and the Culinary Arts.

 Personal life

-Feniger is from Toledo, Ohio, and is the daughter of Ruth Alice and Yale Feniger.
-She was raised in a Jewish home.
-Feniger graduated from Pitzer College in 1976.
-She was a founding board member of the Scleroderma Research Foundation and has served on the organization's board since 1988.
+Feniger was a founding board member of the Scleroderma Research Foundation and has served on the organization's board since 1988.

-Feniger also serves on the board of the Los Angeles LGBT Center.
-She identifies as lesbian and her partner is Liz Lachman.
+Feniger serves on the board of the Los Angeles LGBT Center.
+She is a lesbian and her partner is Liz Lachman.
 Feniger's ex-husband, Josh Schweitzer, is married to her business partner Mary Sue Milliken.

-Her nephew is actor Ben Feldman.
+Her nephew is actor Ben Feldman, who is the step-son of her sister.